wyattades/org-chart-generate/README.md

 Import `https://www.gstatic.com/charts/loader.js`, `dist/orgchartCSV.js` (or `dist/orgchart.js` if you already have preparsed CSV data), and `dist/orgchart.css` in HTML

 Run the JavaScript function: `embedOrgChart(<path-to-csv-file>, <element-id>)` (or `embedOrgChart(<preparsed-csv-data>, <element-id>)`) to embed a generated org chart

+Note: orgchartDrupal.js is compatible with a custom user page on Drupal 8 websites